The Final Cut (album): Aftermath and legacy

-Owing to the combination of Pink Floyd's partial break-up and Waters' dominance on the project, The Final Cut is sometimes viewed as a de facto Waters solo album.Watkinson & Anderson 2001 The personal quality assigned to the lyrics are related to Waters' struggle to reconcile his despair at the changing social face of Britain, and also the loss of his father during the Second World War.
-Gilmour's guitar solos on "Your Possible Pasts" and "The Fletcher Memorial Home" are, however, sometimes considered the equal of his best work on The Wall.Schaffner 1991 More recent reviews of the album have weighed its importance alongside the band's break-up.
+Owing to the combination of Pink Floyd's partial break-up and Waters' dominance on the project, The Final Cut is sometimes viewed as a de facto Waters solo album.Watkinson & Anderson 2001 The personal quality of the lyrics are related to Waters' struggle to reconcile his despair at the changing social face of Britain, and also the loss of his father during the Second World War.
+Gilmour's guitar solos on "Your Possible Pasts" and "The Fletcher Memorial Home" are, however, sometimes considered the equal of his best work on The Wall.Schaffner 1991 More recent reviews have weighed the album's importance alongside the band's break-up.
 Writing for AllMusic, Stephen Thomas Erlewine said "with its anger, emphasis on lyrics, and sonic textures, it's clear that it's the album that Waters intended it to be.
 And it's equally clear that Pink Floyd couldn't have continued in this direction."
 Stylus Magazine wrote: "It's about pursuing something greater even when you have all the money that you could ever want.
 And either failing or succeeding brilliantly.
 It's up to you to decide whether this record is a success or a failure, but I'd go with the former every time."
 Rachel Mann of The Quietus said "flawed though it is, The Final Cut remains a tremendous album" and "still has something fresh to say".
 Mike Diver of Drowned in Sound was less generous: "Rays of light are few and far between, and even on paper the track titles – including 'The Gunner's Dream' and 'Paranoid Eyes' – suggest an arduous listen."